 Then all candles are put out, and a fresh light is lit while the priest begins the hymn, “Your Resurrection, O Christ our Savior, the angels in heaven sing.
 Enable us on earth to glorify you in purity of heart!”
 After three times, the Royal Doors open, everyone’s candle is lit from that original flame, and we go out in procession, singing the same hymn.

 After three times around the church, we stop at the doors to hear a Gospel account of the Resurrection and exchange the Paschal Greeting: “Christ is risen!”
 “Indeed, he is risen!”
 When we re-enter the church, all is filled with the light, the Tomb is put away, and we pull out all the stops for the Paschal Vigil.
 Eventually, we come to the Paschal Homily of St. John Chrysostom, which sums up our joy and hope before we celebrate the Liturgy.
-After the Liturgy, we bless the baskets we have brought, full of festive food and drink, and then we enjoy our paschal breakfast, sometimes called an “Agape Meal,” literally, “Love Feast.”
+After the Liturgy, we bless the baskets we have brought, full of festive food and drink.
+Normally, we would gather for a festive breakfast, but we are putting that aside for this year.

 Pascha is far too big a feast to fit into just one night, so we pry our eyelids open and gather again for Paschal Vespers at noon on Sunday, which is short and sweet and bubbling with joy.
 The joy overflows into Bright Week, which we observe with Divine Liturgy on Bright Monday.
 We hear some of the same hymns from the Paschal Vigil, but we also have a special procession, stopping at the four sides of the church to hear four Gospel accounts of the Resurrection.
 Both of these services are very accessible to children.